 - using maple syrup and coconut sugar instead of refined sugar

-When baking with cookies, you want to use regular rolled oats (or gluten free if needed).
-I don’t like steel cut oats because they don’t give the same end texture nor do they bake well.
-I also don’t like quick oats because they aren’t hearty enough.
+I don't like steel cut oats because they don't give the same end texture nor do they bake well.
+I also don't like quick oats because they aren't hearty enough.

 How to Make Vegan Oatmeal Raisin Cookies